http://walanet.org/events/2016-08-04/ Are your stakeholders telling you everything is a priority? Here’s an approach for prioritisation.

 In large organisations, as a product or project manager you will likely have to deal with multiple stakeholders who have a view on what you should be delivering.
 As a result everything you could build is likely to be a priority to someone, I’ve also come across instances where one user group activity doesn’t want something another group does – particularly when it will result in organisation change or changes peoples jobs.

-In cases like this it is really important that you establish a clear set of priorities and get agreement they should be driving the delivery process.
+where can i buy hoodia plant In cases like this it is really important that you establish a clear set of priorities and get agreement they should be driving the delivery process.
 Without this a number of scenarios could emerge: